-Some writers are just a blast to read, they master exciting writing at the sentence level, from paragraph to paragraph.
+Writers who have mastered the craft of writing good sentences are a blast to read.
 It almost seems like magic.
-Your eyes just can’t stop hopping along from one page to the next.
+Your eyes just can’t stop hopping along from sentence to sentence, paragraph to paragraph, one page to the next.

 How do they do it?

-Let me wager a guess: sentences.
+Let me wager a guess: writing good sentences.
 Among other things, of course.
 But that’s right: sentences.
-The building blocks of prose, sentences are crucial to good, flowing, engaging writing.
+The building blocks of prose, sentences are one of the crucial qualities of good writing.

-A lot of beginning writers — caught up in plot and dialogue and characterization and description — sometimes lose sight of craft at the sentence level.
-Here are three things to watch out for in revision that will make your prose sing.
+A lot of beginning writers — caught up in plot and dialogue and characterization and description — sometimes lose sight of writing craft at the sentence level.
+Here are three qualities of good writing that will make your prose sing.

 How to Begin a Sentence